-When the crystalline becomes opaque (which is a cataract), it is not posible to clean it.
-The only treatment is to surgically remove it using laser and/or ultrasound and replace with an artificial lens that stays in the eye for the rest of the patient’s life.
+When the crystalline becomes opaque (which is a cataract), it is not possible to clean it.
+The only treatment is to surgically remove it using laser and/or ultrasound, and replace with an artificial lens that stays in the eye for the rest of the patient's life.

-This surgery is a same-day outpatient procedure performed with local anesthesia using eye drops and lasts about 15 minutes.
-Usually, the surgery is performed on one eye and later the other.
+This surgery is a same-day outpatient procedure that lasts about 15 minutes and is performed with local anesthesia and eye drops.
+Usually, the surgery is performed on one eye and later on the other.
 After cataract surgery, the patient should rest for 24 hours.
-While in these 24 hours the patient can do many normaly daily activities like eat, bathe, watch television, and sleep as usual it is important that the patient avoid rubbing their eye or lifting heaving objects.
+During these 24 hours, the patient can do many normal daily activities (like eat, bathe, watch television, and sleep) but it is important that the patient avoid rubbing their eye or lifting heaving objects.

-Soon you will be surprised with your new vision with brighter colors and more details.
-Many patients mention that they can see with much better definition.
+cataractsurgery, you will be pleasantly surprised with your new vision including seeing brighter colors and more details.

 There is no age limit for cataract surgery.
 Surgery is suggested when you notice that the cataract limits your ability to do daily activities.